-In order to assure that the larger campus community is promptly notified of a significant emergency or dangerous situation involving an immediate threat to the health and safety of students or staff, one or more of the following tools are used:
+To assure that the larger campus community is promptly notified of a significant emergency or dangerous situation involving an immediate threat to the health and safety of students or staff, one or more of the following tools are used:

-- > LiveSafe is an externally hosted service and can be used to notify students, faculty, staff and other groups en masse.
-Message delivery formats include cell phones, text messaging, e-mail, and text-telephone devices to contact persons with hearing or speech disabilities.
-Messages are normally initiated through a Web interface.
-This system is tested once every semester. - > InformaCast is used to send out verbal communications over telephones in over 300 classrooms and residence halls.
-The system is used in administrative and residential hall spaces and can be sent as a broad message or focused for a specific building. - Email this alert function should be considered as no more than a supplement to all other alerting tools. - > Timely Warning Notices issued through the Department of Public Safety and the Communications office, which, once aware of an immediate danger, decide on when and how to notify proper authorities and initiate communication required to safeguard the campus, including the use of any of the available alert mechanisms. - ➤ Word of mouth with nearly 90 percent of our student body living on campus and a manageable campus size, runners would be deployed door-to-door and/or to designated spaces on campus to post flyers and to spread the work directly. - Fire alarms alert people to an emergency and exist in every campus building.
-They work at all times of day, throughout the year, and can be building-specific. - > Emergency Hotline dialing the emergency hotline will provide a recorded message that will be updated during an event. - > Website the website is perhaps the best tool for keeping all of the College's constituencies informed about a crisis in a detailed, ongoing, focused way.
-An emergency notice may be added to the top of the College's homepage and/or every page on the swarthmore.edu domain
+- SwatSafe: SwatSafe is a mobile app available for download by the community.
+SwatSafe enables the user to schedule a virtual walk with Public Safety, virtual walk with a friend, activate a mobile Swat Alert function, access resources like workbox/CAPS/Academic Success, the Dash, and more. - RAVE Alert: Used to send out verbal communications over telephones in over 300 classrooms and residence halls.
+The system is used in administrative and residential spaces and can be sent as a broad message or focused for a specific building. - > Email: This alert function should be considered no more than a supplement to all other alerting tools. - Word of Mouth: With nearly 90% of our student body living on campus and a manageable campus size, runners would be deployed door-to-door and/or to designated spaces on campus to post flyers and to spread the word directly. - Fire Alarms: Alert people to an emergency and exist in every campus building.
+They work at all times of day, throughout the year, and can be building-specific. - Emergency Hotline (610-328-6281): Dialing the emergency hotline will provide a recorded message that will be updated only during an event. - Website: The College website is perhaps the best tool for keeping all of the College's constituencies informed about a crisis in a detailed, ongoing, focused way.
+An emergency notice may be added to the top of the College's homepage and/or every page on the swarthmore.edu domain.